zaktech96/aipodcast-newsletter/README.md

 Make sure it's the SSH URL, not the HTTPS URL!

-4. In order to run a local Supabase instance, you'll need to install Docker/Orbstack (depending on your OS):
+4. If you want to run a local Supabase instance, you'll need to install Docker/Orbstack (depending on your OS):
    - **Windows**: Install [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
    - **Mac**: Install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) or [Orbstack](https://orbstack.dev/download)